troop129/QuizletAnswers/README.md

 After installing Tampermonkey, a new tab will open.
 You can click out of that.

 The easiest way to install the script is to copy and paste the script from this repo into Tampermonkey.
-You can also drag and drop it if you download it directly from the repo, the file is named["Quizlet Answers.user.js"](https://github.com/troop129/QuizletAnswers/blob/main/Quizlet%20Editor.user.js).
+You can also drag and drop it if you download it directly from the repo, the file is named ["Quizlet Answers.user.js"](https://github.com/troop129/QuizletAnswers/blob/main/Quizlet%20Editor.user.js).

 ```javascript
 // ==UserScript==